moxley/homework/README.md

   1. *Pull all the query building and record sorting code out of the controller to a service class (`app/services/search_candidates.rb`).
-      This will make the behavior easier to test, because controllers have have a cumbersome interface compared to plain old Ruby classes.
+      This will make the behavior easier to test, because controllers have a cumbersome interface compared to plain old Ruby classes.
       Besides, this action is way too big.*
   1. Break up the permission conditional into separate methods.
   1. Dry up the sorting logic.